 Any allegation concerning a member of staff, a child's Foster Carer or a volunteer should be reported immediately to the Head Teacher.
 If an allegation is made about the Head Teacher you should pass this information to the Chair of the Governing Body.
 Alternatively, you can contact the Local Authority Designated Officer on Tel: 0191 277 4636.
 NSPCC whistleblowing helpline is also available for staff who do not feel able to raise concerns regarding child protection failures internally.
-Staff can call: 0800 028 0285 - line is available for 8:00pm, Monday to Friday or via e-mail: help@nspcc.org.uk.
+Staff can call: 0800 028 0285 - line is available from 8:00am to 8:00pm, Monday to Friday or via e-mail: help@nspcc.org.uk.

-The people you should talk to in school are.
+The people you should tak to in school are.

 Designated Safeguarding Lead (DSL): Craig Heeley

-Location of office: Head Teacher's Office
+Location of office: Next to the Main Office

 Contact Number: 0191 267 4315

-Alternative Designated Lead: Susan Hinshaw
+Alternative Designated Lead: Christopher Murphy

-Location of office: Year 2 Classroom
+Location of office: Year 6 Classroom

 Contact Number: 0191 267 4315

-Chair of Governing Body Margaret Shipley
+Chair of Governing Body Robert Wilson

-Contact Number: Via Main School Office
+Contact Number: 07855246451